ytyeoh/toyota/content/blog/camry.en.md

      img= "camry-13"

-### 360-T ADVANCED
+[safetyextra]
+  title = "360-T ADVANCED"
-Drive with confidence knowing that your Toyota is well-equipped with state-of-the-art features to optimise your journey.
-360-T ensures that you remain safe, connected, and in control.
+  description ="### 360-T ADVANCED Drive with confidence knowing that your Toyota is well-equipped with state-of-the-art features to optimise your journey.
+360-T ensures that you remain safe, connected, and in control."

-[safe-t]
+[safety]
    [[safety.link]]
      title= "Toyota Safety Sense Pre-Collision System (PCS)*" description= "Avoids or mitigates frontal collisions by alerting the driver and automatically applying the brakes when there is a risk of collision.
-Now applies to pedestrians and bicyclists.
-<br>*Driver remains solely responsible for safe driving at all times."
+Now applies to pedestrians and bicyclists.<br>*Driver remains solely responsible for safe driving at all times." img= "camry-14"
-     img= "camry-14"
    [[safety.link]]
      title= "Toyota Safety Sense Dynamic Radar Cruise Control (DRCC)*" description= "Maintains a safe distance with the preceding vehicle at any speed and brakes automatically when the car ahead slows down.
-It also allows low-speed following from 0 km/h onwards, speeds up when the turn signal is on to facilitate overtaking (turn-signal-linked control), and slows down when going around curves (curve-speed reduction).
-<br>*Driver remains solely responsible for safe driving at all times."
+It also allows low-speed following from 0 km/h onwards, speeds up when the turn signal is on to facilitate overtaking (turn-signal-linked control), and slows down when going around curves (curve-speed reduction).<br>*Driver remains solely responsible for safe driving at all times." img= "camry-15"
-     img= "camry-15"
    [[safety.link]]
-     title= "Toyota Safety Sense Lane Departure Alert (LDA)*" description= "The Lane Departure Alert (LDA) warns you when an unintentional lane change is detected, while the Steering Assist gently corrects your steering wheel.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Lane Departure Alert (LDA)*" description= "The Lane Departure Alert (LDA) warns you when an unintentional lane change is detected, while the Steering Assist gently corrects your steering wheel.<br>*Driver remains solely responsible for safe driving at all times." img= "camry-16"
-     img= "camry-16"
    [[safety.link]]
-     title= "Toyota Safety Sense Lane Tracing Assist (LTA)*" description= "Keeps the vehicle centered either by detecting the lane or the preceding vehicle.
-<br>*Driver remains solely responsible for safe driving at all times."
+     title= "Toyota Safety Sense Lane Tracing Assist (LTA)*" description= "Keeps the vehicle centered either by detecting the lane or the preceding vehicle.<br>*Driver remains solely responsible for safe driving at all times." img= "camry-17"
-     img= "camry-17"
    [[safety.link]]
      title= "Panoramic View Monitor"